 Based on the situations of life our UTVs sometimes may sit for long periods of time between rides.
 This is especially true during the winter months for people who live in the colder northern areas.
 There are things you should provide special attention to before you go blasting on your machine after it’s been parked for extended periods.
-Here is a handy guide on the procedures you should follow.
+Here is a handy guide on the procedures you should follow to prep your UTV.

 FUEL SYSTEM 101

 The number-one concern when storing a vehicle for any period of time is the fuel.
 Since its inception, gasoline has had a shelf life.
 From the moment it leaves the refinery, fuel begins to slowly break down, lose potency and eventually dry up or evaporate into a varnish-like substance.
 Twenty years ago, fuel storage problems would surface after about six months in the tank, and you would need to drain fuel for a fresh tank of gas.
 Today’s ethanol-based, blended or mixed fuels have drastically reduced this shelf life, especially when talking about a smaller quantity like a UTV fuel tank or, even worse, a carburetor float bowl.

 You will start experiencing issues with today’s fuel at about 4–6 weeks in a fuel tank, or even less in the fuel system.
 If your fuel has been left in your UTV’s tank untreated for two or more months, you are going to need to drain/siphon it for some fresh petrol.
 There are many different kinds of fuel pumps or siphoning systems, but we really like the simplicity of the shake-ball-type siphon hose.